scottdware/go-rested/README.md

 https://someurl/api/v1.0/stuff?another_param=somevalue&default_param=something&more_stuff=more-values
 ```

-The returned data is a struct with the following values:
+The returned data is a struct with the following fields:

 ```Go
 type HTTPData struct {